GSA/digitalcorps.gsa.gov/_fellows/2022/meredith-brown.md

 fellow_year: 2022
 project: ["na"]
 agency: ["GSA"]
-hometown: Washington, D.C.
+hometown: Raleigh, NC
 university: Duke University
 region: east
 bio_short: Data scientist ready to leverage data to improve the lives of all citizens.
-why: "I wanted to find a path to pursue both my passions for public policy and data science."
+why: "U.S. Digital Corps provided me a path to pursue both my passions for public policy and data science while focusing on projects that will have a real-world impact.
+I'm excited to start my career putting tech to use for the American public!"
 fun_fact: Meredith loves going to concerts!
 tags: ['east', '2022','Data_Science_And_Analytics']
 track: ['Data Science And Analytics']